The History of Sandton Central

-From green fields to green buildings: the history and legacy of Sandton Central
+From settlement to city, the history and legacy of Sandton Central.

 The first settlers moved to Sandton after Britain annexed Natal in 1843.
-Every original Voortrekker male settler who came to the South African Republic (later Transvaal, now Gauteng), was entitled to a farm of his own.
 Sandfontein was the farm area around Sandton.
-The Esterhuysen’s were a well-known Voortrekker family who lived on the farm Sandfontein, close to where Sandown High School is today, on the corner of Grayston and Rivonia drives.
+The Esterhuysens were a well-known Voortrekker family who lived on the farm Sandfontein, close to where Sandown High School is today, on the corner of Grayston and Rivonia drives.

 A wave of urbanisation in the 1930s was driven by widespread poverty in South Africa as the world suffered one of its worst economic depressions.
 Many people abandoned rural lifestyles for opportunities in the industrial Witwatersrand.

 The ‘Southern Suburbs’ of Sandton were laid out quite early in the century and by the thirties, they were well established as ‘gentleman estate’ areas.
 At this stage, they formed the ‘Northern’ suburbs of Johannesburg and in some cases extended beyond the boundaries of the city.
 The rural ‘horsey’ lifestyle of Sandton led to the area being dubbed the ‘Mink and Manure Belt’ and it was considered a desirable address.

 During the 1940s and 50s Sandton became increasingly residential and wanted independence from the government’s Peri-Urban areas Health Board, which had control over services such as water.
 The local population regarded themselves as an entity separate from Johannesburg.